-Regarding studying abroad, students of the GSPS and GSE may go abroad to study at a prestigious university by participating in student exchange programs at Waseda University.
+Regarding studying abroad, students of the GSPS and GSE may go abroad to study at a prestigious university by participating in student exchange programs under the university-wide agreements.

-At the GSPS, there is a student exchange program between the GSPS and the Faculty of Social and Political Sciences at the Free University of Brussels (Belgium).
+Additionally, the Faculty of Political Science and Economics has some departmental agreements.
+At the GSPS, for example, there is a student exchange program between the GSPS and the Faculty of Social and Political Sciences at the Free University of Brussels (Belgium).

 The GSE has been a part of the QTEM Program since AY2014 as a career project for the purpose of improving expertise in the fields of statistics, econometrics and gaining work experience in international companies.
-Students are given an opportunity to study at the graduate school of economics / business / management in Europe and Asia universities through the QTEM Program.
+Students are given an opportunity to study at the graduate school of economics/business/management in Europe and Asia universities through the QTEM Program.

-- 7. Contact Information - Graduate School of Political Science (Tel: 03-3208-8534, Email: gsps-admission@list.waseda.jp) - Graduate School of Economics (Tel: 03-3208-8560, Email: gse-adm@list.waseda.jp)
+7. Contact Information

+- Graduate School of Political Science (Tel: 03-3208-8534, Email: gsps-admission@list.waseda.jp)

+- Graduate School of Economics (Tel: 03-3208-8560, Email: gse-adm@list.waseda.jp)